Proglang-TypeScript/ts-declaration-file-generator/README.md

 ./build/build.sh
 ```

-This will build an image called `ts-declaration-file-generator` on your local machine.
+This will build an image called `tsd-generator` on your local machine.

 ### Usage
 #### Get runtime information from one JS file